RishiDarkDevil/rishi-portfolio/content/event/Advanced-Summer-School-On-NLP-2022/index.md

   postcode: '500032'
   country: India

-summary: A one month-long summer school on Advanced Natural Language Processing with special focus on Speech and Machine Translation for low-resourced Indian Languages and evaluation techniques
+summary: A one month-long summer school on Advanced Natural Language Processing with special focus on Speech and Machine Translation for low-resourced Indian Languages and MT evaluation techniques.
 abstract: ''

 # Talk start and end times.